 The Work-Out-Anywhere Workout by Maria Faires, RD, ACE-PT, ACE-MES

 Even if you don’t have access to a full hotel gym, this list of travel exercises provides you with some body weight exercises you can do in your room so that you don’t lose your fitness gains while you’re traveling.
 There are lots of exercise options here.
 Feel free to pick and choose.
-For best results warm up with cardio, do the first 3 exercises as a dynamic warm up then choose at least 1 or 2 exercises that target the back, the legs, the core.
+For best results warm up with cardio, do the first 4 exercises as a dynamic warm up.
 If time allows, stretch after your are done.

 Warm up cardio: It is always important to warm up before working out.
 Options are running in place, dancing, step ups, jumping jacks, jump rope, run around the block a couple of times or walk up and down a stairwell.